Skip to content

 Abolishing Section 21: what do letting agents need to know?

-Section 21 evictions are set to be abolished under the Renters’ Rights Bill.
+The Renters’ Rights Act will abolish Section 21 evictions.
 How will this impact letting agents, and how can they prepare for the changes?

-The Renters’ Rights Bill aims to reform the English private rental sector and strengthen tenants' rights.
+The Renters’ Rights Act will reform the English private rental sector and strengthen tenants' rights.
 However, letting agents must adapt to manage tenancy processes without Section 21.

 Here’s a guide for letting agents on how to navigate the eviction process without it: